Three Days at Semuc Champey: Turquoise Pools, Candlelit Caves, and the Roughest Road in Guatemala

 Afternoon: K'anba Cave

-The cave tour started at 2 PM.
-Diego handed each of us a candle and a lighter.
+The cave tour starts at 2 PM.
+Each person gets a candle and a lighter.

 "No flashlights.
 Candle only."

 K'anba Cave is an underground river system.
 You wade, swim, and climb through it by candlelight.
 The entrance is a narrow gap in the rock.
-Within minutes, you're up to your chest in moving water, holding your candle above your head, navigating by its flickering light while the river pushes you downstream.
+Within minutes you're chest-deep in moving water, candle held above your head, navigating by its flickering light while the river pushes you downstream.

-Some passages are narrow enough that your shoulders touch both walls.
-Others open into chambers where the ceiling disappears into darkness.
-At one point, Diego had us blow out our candles and stand in absolute darkness — the kind of darkness where you can't see your own hand.
-The sound of the river was the only sensation.
+Some passages are narrow enough that your shoulders brush both walls.
+Others open into chambers where the ceiling vanishes into darkness.
+At one point the guide has everyone blow out their candles and stand in absolute darkness — the kind where you can't see your own hand.
+The sound of the river becomes the only sensation.

-A waterfall inside the cave requires climbing up a rock face using a rope — one-handed, because your other hand holds the candle.
-Diego went first, casually, like he'd done it 3,000 times.
-(He probably had.)
+A waterfall inside the cave calls for a rope climb up a rock face — one-handed, because the other hand holds the candle.
+The guide goes first, casually, like he's done it 3,000 times.
+He probably has.

-The whole thing took about 1.5 hours.
-I emerged blinking into daylight, soaked, with wax burns on my fingers and a stupid grin on my face.
+The whole thing runs about 1.5 hours.
+You emerge blinking into daylight, soaked, with wax on your fingers and a wide, foolish grin.

 This is not an activity for claustrophobics.
-But for everyone else, K'anba Cave is the most exciting low-tech adventure experience in Central America.
+For everyone else, K'anba Cave is the most exciting low-tech adventure experience in Central America.
 US$10-15 from hostel bookings.

 Day 3: River Tubing and the Lanquin Caves